Daniel Fridljand

 • Thesis advisor: Prof. Dr. Jan Johannes

-• Online estimation of the geometric median in Hilbert spaces
+• Thesis title: Online Estimation of the Geometric Median in Hilbert Spaces

 Publications